 - Data Science and Business Analytics Practicum (6 Credits)

-- Each student's course choices must satisfy the requirements of at least one of the defined tracks (Analytics, Engineering or Business).
+- Each student's course choices must satisfy the requirements of at least one of the defined tracks (Advanced Analytics, Computational Engineering, or Data-Driven Business).

 M.S.
 Data Science Concentration Options:

 The Analytics track provides students with a greater knowledge and understanding of the quantitative methodology of descriptive, predictive, and prescriptive analytics: how to select, build, solve, and analyze models using methodology such as parametric and non-parametric statistics, regression, forecasting, data mining, machine learning, optimization, stochastics, and simulation.
 For a full list of analytics concentration courses and objectives, visit: Advanced Analytics.

 The Business Analytics track provides students with a deeper understanding of the practice of using analytics in business and industry: how to understand, frame, and solve problems in marketing, operations, finance, management of information technology, human resources, and accounting in order to develop and execute analytics projects within businesses.
 For a full list of business track courses and objectives, visit: Data-Driven Business.

 The Data Computing concentration provides students with a deeper understanding of the practice of dealing with so-called "big data:" how to acquire, preprocess, store, manage, analyze, and visualize data arriving at high volume, velocity, and variety.
 For a full list of engineering concentration courses and objectives, visit: Data Computing.

 Capstone Experience: Applied Data Science and Business Analytics Practicum - All Tracks

 At the conclusion of the program, in the spring/summer semester, each student will complete a 6-credit-hour applied Data Science & Business Analytics practicum.
 For the practicum course.
 Students will work in cross-disciplinary teams on a significant data science and business analytics project that companies and organizations bring to campus; those teams will consist of M.S.
 Data Science and Business Analytics students from each concentration, to bring each of their specializations to bear in an integrated solution.
 In this way, the interdisciplinary learning will be emphasized in practice as well as in the classroom.